Jian River (Guangdong): Huazhou Section

 The Jianjiang River continues south for more than 50 kilometers, from Gaozhou, to reach the territory of Huazhou.
 When flowing through Huazhou City, the Luojiang River, the largest first-level tributary of the Jianjiang River, joins the Jianjiang River here.
 From here, the river slope is further reduced, the river erosion transitions from vertical to horizontal, and the river surface continues to widen.

 Wuchuan Section

 Jianjiang travels more than 20 kilometers to the south and enters Wuchuan in Nanchao Village.
 The Jianjiang River, which reaches the middle and lower reaches of the river, becomes very open, and part of the river surface can reach up to 1000 metres during the flood season.
 The Niaohua River and the Meijiang River merge into the Jianjiang River near Meisu Street in the urban area of Wuchuan.
-After the Jianjiang River reaches Meilu, several tributaries have been injected, and there is massive water flow.
+After the Jianjiang River reaches Meilu, several tributaries have been injected, and there is a massive water flow.
 Part of the water flows through the Tangwei Flood Diversion River, built in the 1960s to the sea, and the remaining water flows from Huangpo to the mouth of Shajiao Xuan in Wuyang Town, into the South China Sea.